21horsbe/TheLegendOfZelda/README.md

 Press "C" to enter a character select screen, allowing you to play as a Goriya or a Stalfos.

-## Sprint 5
+## New Content
-Features that were added in Sprint 5 include Dungeon 2, Gamepad/controller input support, Player 2/Co-op via Navi, character selection, and special moves.
+Features that were added in this project that were not part of the original game include Player 2/Co-op via Navi, character selection, and special moves.